andentx/html-boilerplate-full/README.md

 # HTML Boilerplate - Full Featured

--   HTML template with full features files and structure
+-   HTML template with placeholder metatags and file structure
 -   Ideal for quickly starting a web-based project

 <br>